gnilk/testrunner/README.md

 There are 5 result codes:
 - _0_, test pass (`kTestResult_Pass`)
 - _1_, test fail (`kTestResult_TestFail`)
-- _2_, library fail (`kTestResult_ModuleFail`)
+- _2_, module fail (`kTestResult_ModuleFail`)
 - _3_, all fail (`kTestResult_AllFail`)
 - _4_, not executed (`kTestResult_NotExecuted`) - not used

-_module fail_ means that a test case aborted any further testing of the current library.
+_module fail_ means that a test case aborted any further testing of the current module.

-_all fail_ means that a test case aborted all further testing for the current dylib.
+_all fail_ means that a test case aborted all further testing for the current library.

 ### ITesting interface